 - Purchase of 100% green electricity.
 Switching to green electricity has no extra costs and could boost the local production of electricity.
 Related action: Hasselt encourages companies to purchase solar panels in groups (NL).

 - Heat pumps.
 Action example: Brugge offers a progressive premium that starts at 400€ and can go up to 5000€ (NL).

-Renewable energy ☀️
+⚡ Renewable energy

 - Residual heating network.
-Whenever a surplus of heat exists from other processes, using residual heat can be cheap and good for the climate.
+Whenever a surplus of heat exists from other processes, residual heat can be cheap and good for the climate.
 Related news: Coutrai (75k inhabitants) already deploys a network and several municipalities in the Antwerpen region study this option.

-General adaptation measures 🌳💦
+🌳💦 General adaptation measures

-While a small municipality has more room for green, a bigger city suffers from extensive pavement.
+While a small municipality has more room for green areas, bigger cities suffer from the extensive pavement.
 Lack of greenery or reflecting materials makes the urban heat island effect more adverse.
 A lot of concretion leads to less infiltration capacity, making the city more vulnerable to floods.
 Our suggestion for a medium-sized city?
-Focus on nature-based solutions and make the city cool(er). 😎
+Focus on nature-based solutions on your plan of action for climate change and make the city cool(er). 😎

 - Planting trees.
 The 'must-do' measure for any adaptation plan.
-Trees provide shade, capture CO2 and make room for biodiversity.
+Trees provide shade, capture CO2, and make room for biodiversity.
 What's not to like?
 Action example: Hasselt (77k inhabitants) seeks parents for trees in the city (NL).

 - Water permeable soils.
 Increasing soil infiltration is the best strategy for storms and floods in cities.
 In practice, this means making streets permeable by using special tiles.
 Action example: Hasselt brings green to different parts of the city in pop-up containers (NL).